fingerthief/minimal-chat/README.md

 ### Can I use MinimalChat on my mobile device?

-Yes, MinimalChat is designed to be responsive and works well on mobile devices.
+Yes, MinimalChat is designed to be fully mobile compatible.
 You can even install it as a PWA for a native app-like experience.

 ## **Mobile Swipe Gestures**